 a) Industry Structure and Developments:

-Wood Pulp rates fluctuate according to international market and being trader Company isdependent on its buyers and suppliers.
+Wood Pulp rates fluctuate according to international market and being a trader Companyis dependent on its buyers and suppliers.
 The Company is exposed to stiff competition andforeign currency fluctuations in its operation.
-Commodity export market has good scopehowever Company has to compete and supply goods' at international prices.
-Governmentpolicies on commodity export keep on changing based on local production/consumptionpattern
+Commodity export market has good scopehowever Company has to compete and supply goods at international prices.
+Governmentpolicies on commodity export keep on changing based on local production/consumptionpattern.

 The Company has a proper and adequate system of internal control proportionate to itssize and volume of business.
 The internal control system of the Company is designed toensure that the financial and other records are reliable for preparing financialstatements and other data for maintaining accountability of assets.